javierelpianista/h2p-benchmarks/README.md

 Even though `R` is reported to only 2 significant digits, this is only done for better formatting, but they are exact.
 The values of `E` and `A` are reported with the correct number of significant digits, measured by comparing the results of the computation with the last two values of `D`.

+## Electronic + nuclear repulsion energy derivatives

+The dissociation curves `U` and its derivative with respect to `R` are provided in the folder `discurves_with_derivative/`.
+Each state is named in the same way as in the previous section.

 ## Accurate benchmark values for selected cases

 These values are located in file `benchs.dat`.